-Wilkes station, 66° 15′ 25.6″ S, 110° 31′ 32.2″ E, was established on 29 January 1957 by the United States of America as part of the International Geophysical Year (IGY) program in Antarctica.
-Under an agreement with the United States, Australia was permitted to use the station stores and supplies that remained, on condition that nothing was removed and the Australia reported annually to the USA on consumption of the stores and supplies.
-A hand-over ceremony was held on 7 February 1959.
-Australia used the station until it occupied the new Casey station in 1969.
+Wilkes was seen to be strategically located because of its proximity to the south magnetic pole.
+Under an agreement with the United States, Australia was permitted to use the station stores and supplies that remained, on condition that nothing was removed and that Australia reported annually on consumption of stores and supplies.
+A hand-over ceremony was held on 4 February 1959.

-There is also a series of storage dumps and a considerable amount of rubbish resulting from 12 years of occupation.
-The three sites in close proximity to each other: Wilkes, the Casey tunnel site and the new Casey Station, demonstrate the changing attitude towards the removal of waste and used materials, and the evolution of Antarctic building technologies.
+There is also a series of storage dumps and rubbish resulting from 12 years of occupation.
+The 3 sites in close proximity to each other: Wilkes, the Casey tunnel site and the new Casey station, demonstrate the changing attitude towards the removal of waste and used materials, and the evolution of Antarctic building technologies.